-Close-ups of the details in Gallo's work
+Close-ups of the details in Gallo's Be(e) Sanctuary

 While the entire installation is pleasing to the eyes, there is a hidden message.
 Although anything synthetic (including plastic) is harmful to the environment, Gallo's installation calls for us to be more responsible for taking care of Mother Earth by recycling and reducing waste.
 Moreover, performing this act is not an individual deed.
 The purpose of the space is to encourage the movement of recycling to be supported by a community in order to facilitate the changes for an environmentally-conscious society.

 Although Wave Hill is a long train (or car) ride, it is worth the journey to see it.

 Wave Hill, 649 W 249th Street Bronx - NY 10471

 Saturday, April 8 - Sunday, May 21

 You can meet the artist on May 6, 2017 at 2 p.m - Other programs include the Family Art Project: Earth Day for Protecting Pollinators on April 22 and 23 from 10 a.m. to 1 p.m.